Last Updated: April 2, 2021

-1. The number of smartphone users around the world is predicted to hit 3.5 billion by the end of 2020.
+1. The number of smartphone users around the world was predicted to hit 3.5 billion by the end of 2020.

-2. Both Google Play Store and the Apple App Store have a combined 33.6 billion app downloads in Q1 of 2020.
+2. Both Google Play Store and the Apple App Store had a combined 33.6 billion app downloads in Q1 of 2020.

 In 2017, total app downloads were 178 billion, with both Google Play Store and Apple App Store combining to produce the bulk of the downloads (94.12 billion).
 By 2019, total app downloads had hit 204 billion for the year, and again, both app stores combined to produce a stunning 114.9 billion of those downloads, as revealed by app usage statistics.